SkillsFundingAgency/das-vacancy-analytics/README.md

 ### Function and webjob logs <a href="logs"></a>
 There is minimal logging for the functions and webjob because of how busy the proccesses will get and to avoid noisy logs.
 For running locally logging will be written to the console.
 In addition, telemetry will be sent to App Insights if configured correctly which can highlight issues and help with monitoring performance.

+If using the docker containers described near the top of this document, then logging for the webjob will also write to a containerised ELK stack which can be viewed in Kibana hosted at https//localhost:5601

 &nbsp;